Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "Early math is cognitively fundamental.
 It's not just about numbers and shapes.
 There's reasoning and thinking embedded in what we do in early mathematics that forms a foundation for years to come."
 [19]

-Funexpected Math also mirrors the types of skills found in gifted assessments, providing a gentle and engaging way to stretch your child’s thinking in preparation for future academic opportunities.
-Whether your child is sorting shapes, solving logic puzzles, or mentally rotating 3D figures, the app makes advanced ideas accessible and fun.
+Funexpected Math also builds the kinds of skills checked in gifted assessments, giving your child a gentle and fun way to stretch their thinking for future school opportunities.
+Whether your child is sorting shapes, solving puzzles, or imagining 3D objects, the app makes advanced ideas easy and enjoyable.

 Support Emotional and Social Growth